Programmer12138/Recruitment-Website/README.md

 <br>
 ## The aim of this project:
-<br>This website provides job seekers with a platform to find jobs and recruiters with a platform to recruit talents.
+<br>This website provides job seekers with a platform to find jobs and recruiters with a platform to recruit talents.This website has the following sub-modules: registration module, login module, position posting module, job searching module, job details page, application module, statistics module.